hirak99/steam_deck_encryption/README.md

 readonly SCRIPT_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )

 # # Optionally decrypt sd card with the same password.
-# # You will need to write a script similar to this one.
+# # You will need to write a script similar to this one, and call it like the line below.
 # $SCRIPT_DIR/mount_sd_games.sh $PASSFILE

 # Unlock home.
 cat $PASSFILE | cryptsetup open /home/container deck_alt -

+# We're about to change /home/deck.
-# We can kill steam to be sure -
+# We can kill steam to be sure that we do not confuse it -
 kill -15 $(pidof steam)

-# This overrides the current mount.
+# Change /home/deck with the unlocked container.
 mount /dev/mapper/deck_alt /home/deck

-# Run optional user autostart script if present.
+# Run optional user ~/decrypt_startup.sh if present in the unlocked home.
+# This can be used to start your own services or carry out any maintainence on unlock.
 readonly OPTIONAL_STARTUP_SCRIPT=/home/deck/decrypt_startup.sh
 if [[ -f $OPTIONAL_STARTUP_SCRIPT ]]; then
   # Need to set a few variabls, otherwise systemctl --user does not work.